sbacky/ProcessEngagementLetters.com/README.md

 # Engagement Letter System (ELS)

 This is a Flask application for an Engagement Letter System.
-This application processes engagement letters by rolling them over to the next year.
-I added a front-end to a previous engagement letter project and updated how each engagement letter is processed.
+This application rolls over engagement lotters to the next year, extract address and entities from engagement letters to check information, and print engagement letters from word to pdf.

 This project is a direct successor to my previous engagemnt letter project found here: https://github.com/sbacky/Proc-Engagement-Letters/tree/main.